oellers/kompendium/2_inhaltliche_grundlagen.md

 ★★★ (3)
 </td>
 <td>
-Die Daten werden in einem dokumentierten, nicht-proprietären Format bereitgestellt (bspw. <a href="https://datatracker.ietf.org/doc/html/rfc4180">CSV</a>).
+The data is made available in a documented, non-proprietary format (e.g. <a href="https://datatracker.ietf.org/doc/html/rfc4180">CSV</a>).
 </td>
 </tr>